Called to the Bar

-Murray Gold is a senior pension and benefits partner (see: Chambers Canada 2017 Rankings) with a national pension and benefits practice.
-He is a leading practitioner in the area of pensions and employee benefits.
+Murray Gold maintains a nationally-recognized pension and employee benefits practice.
+In 2021, Murray was awarded the OBA Pension Award for Excellence in Pension and Benefits Law.
+He is top ranked in the Chambers, Lexpert and Best Lawyers directories.
 He currently serves as one of three members of Pension Asset Expert Advisory Panel that is examining public sector pension accounting issues.
-In 2014, he was appointed by the Premier of Ontario to Ontario’s Technical Advisory Group on Retirement Security in February 2014 and then served as an initial Director of the Ontario Retirement Pension Plan in 2015-16..
+In 2014, he was appointed by the Premier of Ontario to Ontario’s Technical Advisory Group on Retirement Security in February 2014 and then served as an initial Director of the Ontario Retirement Pension Plan in 2015-16.
 In 2008 he served as an expert advisor to the Ontario Expert Commission on Pensions.

 Mr. Gold advises governing boards of public sector and jointly trusteed pension and benefits plans across Canada in regard to compliance and best-practice issues.
 He represents pension boards, as well as plan sponsors, retiree groups and active members in pension litigation in pension regulatory and judicial proceedings.